 If you’re not prepared, it is likely that buyers will insist that you take the time to prepare such detailed analyses.
 Taking the time to do them in the middle of a process is often very distracting, stresses internal resources, and slows down processes at the exact time you don’t want to be slowing down.

 Organize your files

 Interested buyers are not going to part with substantial sums of money to buy your business without doing comprehensive due diligence.
 This includes very detailed reviews of nearly every financial report and contract that is relevant to your ownership period (and likely even beyond your ownership period).
-Take the time in advance to organize all of your contracts and financial report and summarize the key terms of all meaningful contracts.
+Take the time in advance to organize all your contracts and financial report and summarize the key terms of all meaningful contracts.
 Your sponsors, investment bankers, and attorneys will give you guidance on where to focus your attention.

 Hire high-quality investment bankers